 As local centres typically provide for the day-to-day needs of local communities, and that sufficient land has been identified elsewhere for anticipated dwelling uptake, residential outcomes on local centre sites are not considered necessary over the life of the local planning strategy.
 Intensification of residential outcomes may otherwise be appropriate within the centre frame and consideration of these density arrangements will be undertaken through the investigations of Planning Areas D and E. With regard to the Bassendean District Centre, residential outcomes are considered appropriate within the centre core and frame.
-Residential outcomes, including appropriate density ranges, dwelling composition and specific yield will be considered further at the precinct structure plan stage and through investigations of Planning Area A.
+Residential outcomes for the Town Centre core will be considered further at the precinct structure plan stage and through investigations of Planning Area A.